 Both illnesses have several symptoms in common, such as fever, cough, chills, fatigue, sore throat, muscle pain and body aches.
 COVID-19 may also cause loss of taste and smell.
 Both are transmitted through respiratory droplets produced while coughing or sneezing and/or through contaminated surfaces.

 Though most people recover from the flu within a week or two, like COVID-19, it can cause life-threatening complications in those with chronic health conditions or weakened immune systems.

 Due to the similarity of symptoms, it is difficult to tell the two illnesses apart without testing.
 Fortunately, like COVID-19, there is a vaccine available for flu as well.

-What steps should I take to prevent an influenza outbreak in my workplace?
+What steps should I take for flu prevention in the workplace?

-The safety measures to prevent spread of both viruses are the same: social distancing, hand hygiene, wearing a mask and staying home when sick.
-If the COVID-19 health and safety protocols are already in place in your workplace, they will also reduce the risk of an influenza outbreak.
+The safety measures to prevent spread of both viruses are the same: social distancing, hand hygiene, getting vaccinated, and staying home when sick.

-Advise your employees to get a flu shot
+Advise your employees to get the flu vaccine

 Encourage your staff to get vaccinated against influenza.
 You could offer your employees time off to go get vaccinated or set up a flu vaccine clinic at your workplace.
 A flu shot takes two weeks to take effect and should be taken as soon as possible.